the-development/thedevelopment/_posts/2014-01-29-ryhan-hassan.md

 ## Is there anything you wish you knew when you first started building your website?

-I wish I had know more about the design interview process.
+I wish I had known more about the design interview process.

 I really didn’t know what to expect, and I could have done more to design around people talking about my work while interviewing me over the phone.